Mattress Companies That Give Back

 Sleep better in more ways than one with these mattress brands that donate to charity and support great causes.

 If you’re like us, knowing that your purchase is also supporting a good cause just makes you feel good.
 Maybe you have an extra soft spot for helping out the less fortunate or contributing to a respectable charity.
 And if you’re in the market for a new mattress, you can rest easy in more ways than one knowing that you’re buying from a company that’s also doing good in the world.

-Take a look at these eight mattress brands that are giving back to charities, helping out in the community, and supporting the less fortunate as part of their mission.
+Take a look at these seven mattress brands that are giving back to charities, helping out in the community, and supporting the less fortunate as part of their mission.
 (Oh, and their beds are pretty great too.)

 Avocado has committed to donate 1% of all sales to select nonprofit organizations to support issues they care deeply about, like climate change, healthy food systems, land management, water resources, pollution and wildlife diversity.
 You can read more about the non-profit organizations they support to help our planet and the people living on it here.

 The mattress itself is also GREENGUARD Gold Certified by UL Environment, which means they meet some of the world’s most rigorous, third-party emissions standards for chemical exposure and pollutants.